 Only one color makes your website slightly boring or dull.
-To make it more attractive, you need accent colors that compliment the base color and are used to highlight secondary information on your website.
+To make it more attractive, you need accent colors that complement the base color and are used to highlight secondary information on your website.

 There are some content/ items that are not so important, but you still want them to highlight.
 For example, the Current menu tab, subtitles, quotes, etc. To do so, use accent colors.
-But, try to use only 1 or 2 otherwise use of too many accent colors to make your website messy and your visitor confused.
+But, try to use only 1 or 2 otherwise use too many accent colors to make your website messy and your visitor confused.

 In contrast, if you want to promote the brand or service you should go with dark colors as your background color.

 Metizsoft Solutions: By following above mentioned tips and methods, you can definitely choose a good color combination for your website – even if you don’t have the natural skill of color coordination.
 Don’t be afraid of doing an experiment with colors, but at the same time remember that your content is your first priority.
 So, choose according to that.

 Thank you for reading.
 Found this post helpful?
 Leave your comments below.